-Setup clearance to touch point: SET\UP in touch probe table
+Set-up clearance to touch point: SET_UP in touch probe table

-In SET\UP you define how far from the defined (or calculated) touch point the TNC is to pre-position the touch probe.
-The smaller the value you enter, the more exactly must you define the touch point position.
-In many touch probe cycles you can also define a setup clearance that is added to SET\UP.
+In SET_UP you define how far from the defined (or calculated) touch point the TNC is to pre-position the touch probe.
+The smaller the value you enter, the more exactly you must define the touch point position.
+In many touch probe cycles you can also define a set-up clearance that is added to SET_UP.